Back to top

 • social worker

-No, there is no fee associated with the ACAT assessment.
+No, there is no fee associated with the SAS assessment.

 You don’t need to be alone in this process.
 You are more than welcome to bring along a family member, friend or a carer to your assessment.
 If you require a translator, this can also be arranged by your assessor.